avishaan/codehatcher.github.io/_pages/about.md

 If you're curious to see what **motivates me** as an engineer who likes to program, check out my posts on machine learning [posts on machine learning]({% link _pages/category-archive.md %}).
-If you're curious to see what motivates me as a team leader, check out my [book reviews]({% link _pages/books.md %}).
+If you're curious to see what motivates me as a team leader, check out my [book notes]({% link _pages/books.md %}) on what i've read.
 If you're curious to see what I've worked on in the past so we can collaborate, check out some of my past projects.

 Feel free to reach out. **I'm open to** advising, investing, collaborating, and other potential opportunities.